 His collaborations include, among many others: Falstaff (Pistola) and Don Giovanni (Leporello) in Brescia, Como, Pavia, Cremona and Paris; Otello in Trento, Rimini, Novara and Savona; Il Viaggio a Reims (Barone Trombonock) opposite A. Zedda in a production conducted by Sonoda and directed by Sagi at the Accademia Rossiniana; participation in a gala concert, Callas Sempre Callas, held in Seoul and replicated in New York at the presence of Italy's President Giorgio Napolitano; Il Barbiere di Siviglia at the Teatro Real de Madrid; Norma (Oroveso), Rigoletto and Gianni Schicchi at the Politeama Greco in Lecce; Mozart's Requiem in Ravenna and Ferrara; Paisiello's Missa Defunctorum with Riccardo Muti in Piacenza and Udine; Pergolesi's Messa Estense at the Ravenna Festival and at the MiTo Festival (Milan and Turin), production recorded by italian music magazine Amadeus; and Die Entführung aus dem Serail (Osmin) at the Maggio Musicale in Florence.

-More recently, Mr. Mastroni sang: I Lombardi alla Prima Crociata (Pirro) at the Sferisterio in Macerata; I Vespri Siciliani (Vaudemont) at the Festival Verdi in Parma; Rigoletto in Bergamo, Mantua and Malmö; Don Giovanni (Leporello) in Lucca; Handel's Giulio Cesare with Accademia Bizantina and Ottavio Dantone in Ferrara, Ravenna and Modena; a recital at the Festival International - Art Lyrique in Aix-en-Provence; Mozart's Requiem in Padua with I Solisti Veneti; La Bohème in Verona; Mozart's Requiem at the Festival Anima Mundi in Pisa; Die Zauberflöte, Roméo et Juliette, Macbeth and Mozart's Requiem in Genoa; Le Nozze di Figaro (Figaro) and the Coronation Mass in Valencia; La Bohème in Novara; Don Carlo at the Nederlandse Opera in Amsterdam; Don Giovanni in Bari; Semiramide in Bad Wildbad; Il Barbiere di Siviglia in Toulon; Rigoletto at the Teatro alla Scala in Milan.
+Andrea Mastroni has sung: I Lombardi alla Prima Crociata (Pirro) at the Sferisterio in Macerata; I Vespri Siciliani (Vaudemont) at the Festival Verdi in Parma; Rigoletto in Bergamo, Mantua and Malmö; Don Giovanni (Leporello) in Lucca; Handel's Giulio Cesare with Accademia Bizantina and Ottavio Dantone in Ferrara, Ravenna and Modena; a recital at the Festival International - Art Lyrique in Aix-en-Provence; Mozart's Requiem in Padua with I Solisti Veneti and at the Festival Anima Mundi in Pisa; La Bohème at Arena di Verona and in Novara; Die Zauberflöte, Roméo et Juliette, Macbeth and Mozart's Requiem in Genoa; Le Nozze di Figaro (Figaro) and the Coronation Mass in Valencia; Don Carlo at the Nederlandse Opera in Amsterdam; Don Giovanni at Petruzzeli in Bari under the baton of Roberto Abbado and the stage direction of Mario Martone; Semiramide in Bad Wildbad; Il Barbiere di Siviglia in Toulon; Rigoletto at the Teatro alla Scala in Milan.

 His voice particularly suits chamber music of the 19th Century and Lieder, such as Schubert's Die Schöne Müllerin and Winterreise, and Schumann's Dichterliebe.
 His concert repertoire also includes Mozart's Requiem, Krönungsmesse and Litaniae Lauretanae, and Rossini's Petite Messe Solennelle.
 He collaborated in productions of contemporary and modern music operas: the world premiere of Lavagnino's Messa Chigiana in Genoa; Hazon's Requiem in Sanremo; Arnaboldi's Dante Racconta l'Inferno; Verdi's Requiem in Rimini; and Bellisario's La Signora di Monza.